Depression

 • Viral serologies: rule out chronic mononucleosis, Influenza

-• BS for MPS: rule out malaria
+• Blood slide for malaria parasites: rule out malaria

 • CBC: rule out chronic anaemia